Contact Us

 • Identity proofing process

 • Any federation implementations against the specific requirements outlined within the corresponding Level.
-For more details, you can review NIST Special Publication 800-63.
+For more details, you can review NIST Special Publication 800-63A

 • Compliance with the SC-20, SC-21, and SC-22 NIST security controls and FedRAMP parameters.
 That includes the implementation of DNS Security (DNSSEC) on your external/authoritative DNS servers as well as on the internal recursive/caching resolvers.
 You also need to ensure fault tolerance and role separation are in place for those external/authoritative DNS servers.

-NOTE: This federal mandate tends to trip up many CSPs as there are some additional nuances expected to be in place beyond the summary just provided.
+To note, this federal mandate tends to present challenges for many CSPs as there are some additional nuances expected to be in place beyond the summary provided above.
 Discussions about DNSSEC with your 3PAO early in the assessment process will be critical.

 • The ability to consistently remediate High vulnerabilities within 30 days, Moderate vulnerabilities within 90 days, and Low vulnerabilities within 180 days.
 To demonstrate this during the Ready Assessment, you will provide multiple months of vulnerability scans for your CSO’s operating systems, containers, databases, and web applications where applicable.